-The four projects above resulted in projections for the generation of school-age children at the proposed Hidden Cove ranging from 8 to 11 children.
+Utilizing the objective data from the four projects above results in projections for the generation of school-age children at the proposed Hidden Cove ranging from 8 to 11 children.
 This is less than the 19 school-age children projected by using the Rutgers multipliers.
 Given that the majority of units in the four residential developments were similar to those of the Hidden Cove, it could be anticipated that the proposed Project would also result in a similar generation rate.